-COVID-19: Large parts of Danish society were closed down as a result of COVID-19 in the middle of March and the jobcenter requirements for job seeking and availability on recipients of unemployment benefits were temporarily suspended, but this suspension ended again the 26th of May and this could be a reason for the increased LFS-unemployment.
-See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for August 2020.
+COVID-19: Large parts of Danish society were closed down as a result of COVID-19 in the middle of March and the job center requirements for job seeking and availability on recipients of unemployment benefits were temporarily suspended, but this suspension ended again the 26th of May and may be a contributing factor for the development in the LFS-unemployment.
+See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for November 2020.
 The LFS-unemployment follows the international ILO-definition which states that unemployed persons are those not in employment and actively seeking employment and able to begin employment within a short space of time.